 Tuna fishing is the pinnacle of the sport.
 There is nothing more exciting than a day on the blue water.
-You will more than likely encounter whales, porpoise, sea turtles, flying fish and water bluer than you ever imagined could be off of NJ.
+You will more than likely encounter whales, porpoise, sea turtles, flying fish and water bluer than you ever imagined could be off of New Jersey.

 My offshore days are Sat, Sun, and Mon's.
-Cost ranges between $1,800 to $2,000 plus tip for the mate, usually 15 to 20 percent.
-Besides chartering the boat, you can also sign on as an individual for one of our Open Boat trips, where you just pay your fraction of the trip cost along with other people who have signed on.
+Cost ranges between $1,600 to $2,400 plus tip for the mate, usually 15 to 20 percent.
+Besides chartering the boat, you can also sign on as an individual for one of our Open Boat trips, where you pay your fraction of the trip cost along with the other people who have signed on.
 Email us at and asked to be put on our Fishing Reports/Open Boat email list.

 The target on these trips includes Bluefin Tuna, Yellowfin Tuna, and Mahi Mahi.
-It is possible to encounter other species such as White Marlin, Wahoo, Longfin Tuna (True Albacore), Bigeye Tuna and more.
+It is possible to encounter other species such as White Marlin, Wahoo, and more.

 Techniques vary from trolling, chunking, jigging, or casting.
-We usually bring rods and equipment ready to do all of it.
+We always bring rods and equipment ready to do all of it.